rasmol/rasmol/src/languages/README.txt

 2.1 ENCODING LIST

 Below is a list of all of the files included in this folder and what encodings they are using.

-Please not the .utf.c files are not included for obvious reasons.
+The .utf.c files are all UTF8.
+The .utf16.c files are all UTF16 (or UCS2).

 langsel.Bulgarian.c			CP1251
 langsel.Bulgarian.mac.c
-langsel.Chinese.c			GB 18030
+langsel.Chinese.c			GB 18030 (EUC-CN)
 langsel.Chinese.mac.c
 langsel.English.c			ISO-8859-1
 langsel.English.mac.c